Practicalities Where to go

 To make a day of itWatch the outward procession, get some lunch and see the Lord Mayor return to Mansion House.

 The pomp and pageantry peaks when the Lord Mayor returns to Mansion House at about 2.30, with much presenting of arms and saluting of guards, then it's all over.
-The truly hardy can then walk over the river to the South Bank and find lots more to do and many good places to eat.

 To get there: Bank, St Pauls or Mansion House.